philthompson10/sip/docs/directives.rst

 expects the :mod:`sip` module to be compiled with.
 The directive is only used when ABI v14 or later is being targeted.
 The configuration options are:

+PyEnums
+    The standard Python enum types are used to wrap C/C+ enums (default).

 CustomEnums
     A custom Python object is used to wrap C/C++ enums.

-PyEnums
-    The standard Python enum types are used to wrap C/C+ enums.
+NoRootSipModule
+    A reference to the sip module is not added as a root module (ie. in ``site-packages`` (default).

+RootSipModule
+    A reference to the sip module is added as a root module (ie. in ``site-packages``.
+This option should only be used by certain, existing, legacy projects.

 .. directive:: %Timeline